Wild Swimming with Flora Jamieson

 I actually approached Gemma out of the blue.
 I had followed her work on Instagram for a while and really felt a connection to it.
 It was one of those “if you don’t ask you’ll never know” situations.

-The success of the book has been amazing.
-It is always a surprise to see orders coming in from all over the world.
+The success of the book was amazing.
+It is always a surprise to see orders still coming in from all over the world.
 This year I decided to give the book its own Instagram account, having previously just used my stained glass account, and that has allowed new people and stockists to discover it.
 I have had a couple of ideas about doing another book project, but things have been so busy with stained glass for the past 3 years that I genuinely haven’t had time.

 What’s next on the agenda for you – what are your plans? where can we see your work?

 Having worked flat out on commissions for the past few years, I’d like to get back to making smaller pieces and playing with new ideas.
 I need to get better at not taking on too much to free up time for creating more work in my own style.
-One thing I would like to do of, is collaborations with other artists and creatives.
+One thing I would like to do, is collaborations with other artists and creatives.
 There is something very rewarding and energising about the process.

 Do you have any specific other creatives that you really champion and suggest anyone wanting to start out should go check out?